 Courses in fulfillment of the Core Curriculum must be taken in Columbia College, with the exception of the Foreign Language requirement, which, in some instances and as determined by the relevant academic department at Columbia, may be satisfied at Barnard College.
 In general, students must fulfill the Global Core and Science Requirements with courses noted on the list of approved courses and may not petition for other courses taught at Columbia or Barnard to fulfill either requirement.
-Students may be able to petition appropriate committees for courses taken elsewhere to count towards the Global Core Requirement, after first meeting with their advising dean in the Berick Center for Student Advising.
+Students may be able to petition the Committee on the Global Core for courses taken at a study abroad program to count towards the Global Core Requirement, after first meeting with their advising dean in the Berick Center for Student Advising.

 The Departmental Major or Concentration

 All students must complete either a major or a concentration as described in the departmental sections of this Bulletin.
 The purpose of the major or concentration requirement is to give each student the experience of doing sustained and advanced work, typically including individual research, in a field of special interest.
-A major consists of intensive study in one department involving the satisfaction of a variety of requirements; a concentration demands fewer departmental course points or requirements than a major in order to provide further specialization and depth.
+A concentration consists of intensive study in one department involving the satisfaction of a variety of requirements; a major demands more course points or requirements than a major in order to provide further specialization and depth.

-Whether the student chooses a major or concentration depends on their particular aims and needs, as well as on the offerings of the particular department in which they plan to work.
-It should be emphasized that this requirement is not designed to produce professionally trained specialists, nor is it assumed that students will ultimately pursue employment in work related to the subject in which they are majoring or concentrating.
-It is, however, assumed that the intensive study in an academic department, together with the successful completion of the Core Curriculum and the remaining degree requirements, will afford students an education and the requisite skills that will serve them well throughout their professional and personal lives.
+It should be emphasized that neither the major nor the concentration is designed to produce professionally trained specialists, nor is it assumed that students will ultimately pursue employment in work that is directly related to the content of the coursework in their major or concentration.
+Rather, it is assumed that intensive study in an academic department or program, together with the successful completion of the Core Curriculum and the remaining degree requirements, will afford students a thoughtful liberal arts education and the requisite skills that will serve them well throughout their professional and personal lives.

 The faculty members of each academic department determine the requirements for a major or concentration.
 It is the students' responsibility to ensure that they complete the major or concentration requirements that are in effect as of their sophomore year.
 Each department has one or more directors of undergraduate studies (DUS) to whom questions regarding the major or concentration should be directed.